FeatureBaseDB/featurebase/docs/tutorials.md

 We are going to use two servers: the master node runs in the first server and a  slave node in the second server.

+Docker nodes require some ports to be accesible from outside.
+Before carrying on, make sure the following ports are open on all nodes: TCP/2377, TCP/7946, UDP/7946, UDP/4789.

 Let's initialize the swarm first.
 Run the following on the master:
 ```
 docker swarm init --advertise-addr=IP-ADDRESS